hummbl-dev/hummbl-io/GITHUB_ACTIONS_REVIEW.md

 on:
   push:
     branches: [main]
-  # FIXME: This workflow is deprecated, use ci.yml instead
+  # NOTE: This workflow is deprecated, use ci.yml instead
   workflow_dispatch:
 # Option B: Consolidate into ci.yml only
 ```

-**Action:** Decide which workflow to keep.
-I recommend keeping `ci.yml` as it's more comprehensive.
+**Action:** ✅ **RESOLVED** - The `ci.yml` workflow is the primary CI/CD pipeline.
+The `ci-phase3.yml` workflow should be deprecated or removed to avoid duplication.

 ---